 The GRT rate for the construction industry starts at 0.300% and gradually increases to 0.450% for gross receipts over $25,000,000.
 The GRT provides a special provision allowing taxpayers in the construction industry to reduce taxable gross receipts for amounts paid to subcontractors that possess valid San Francisco business registration certificates during the tax year.
 In order to claim this reduction, a person must maintain an itemized schedule of payments to subcontractors and sufficient information to verify the subcontractor possessed a valid San Francisco business registration certificate.
 Reductions for any other costs, including without limitation, costs for materials, fees, equipment, or other services are not permitted.

-If you have any questions about the content of this blog, please contact the Pillsbury attorney with whom you regularly work or Michael Cataldo, the authors of this blog.
+If you have any questions about the content of this blog, please contact the Pillsbury attorney with whom you regularly work.

 Additional Sources: San Francisco Ordinance No. 271-13